-Organized as part of the Institut Nordique du Québec’s Journées nordiques, this panel brings together researchers and northern representatives from all disciplines to discuss the challenges and opportunities triggered by the unprecedented health crisis caused by COVID 19.
+Organized as part of the Institut Nordique du Québec’s Journées nordiques, this panel brings together researchers and northern representatives from all disciplines to discuss the challenges and opportunities triggered by the unprecedented health crisis caused by COVID-19.
 The objective was to learn collectively from this crisis in order to better adapt research in the North for years to come.
 This activity was made possible thanks to the close collaboration of several northern research entities from the academic sector and regional organizations.

-The health and safety of communities is our top priority.
+The health and safety of communities is our top priorities.
 As we become aware of changes, we will continue to post updates about the four land claims regions of Inuit Nunangat, the Northwest Territories, and the Yukon here.

 Inuvialuit Settlement Region (ISR)